 Pad Thai Sauce:

-- 2 Tbsp Soy Sauce (use Tamari for gluten-free)
+- 2 tablespoons soy sauce (use Tamari for gluten-free)

-- 2 tsp Chili-Garlic Sauce (optional; see note)
+- 2 teaspoons chili-garlic sauce (optional; see note)

 For the Noodles:

-- 8 oz Extra-Firm Tofu, Chicken Breast, or Shrimp (if using tofu or chicken, chop into pieces)
+- 8 ounces shrimp, chicken, or extra-firm tofu (if using tofu or chicken, chop into pieces)

-- While water is heating, stir together sauce ingredients.
+- Stir together all ingredients for sauce.
 Taste the sauce and adjust, adding more honey if you'd like it more sweet, more soy sauce or fish sauce if you'd like it more salty.
 (Tasting and adjusting the sauce at this stage is important; some limes are more sour than others, so you may need to balance it out.)
 Set aside.

-- Heat a large nonstick pan or wok over medium heat.
-Add 2 Tbsp oil.
+- Heat a large nonstick skillet, cast iron skillet, or wok over medium heat.
+Add 2 Tablespoons oil.

-- Move protein and pepper to one side of the pan and add 1 Tbsp of oil to the open space.
+- Move protein and pepper to one side of the pan and add 1 Tablespoon of oil to the open space in the center.
 Pour eggs over oil.
 Scramble gently, 2 to 3 minutes.

-- Add noodles and 2 Tbsp of sauce to the pan and stir until the noodles have absorbed the sauce.
-(If the noodles are stuck together, they should loosen up as they cook in the sauce.)
+- Add noodles and 2 Tablespoons of sauce to the pan and stir until the noodles have absorbed the sauce.
+(The noodles should loosen up as they cook in the sauce, but add a splash of water if they stick together.)

-- Add all remaining sauce and continue cooking everything together until sauce cooks down and coats noodles, 2 to 3 minutes more.
+- Add all remaining sauce and continue cooking, gently folding everything together together until sauce cooks down and coats noodles, 2 to 3 minutes more.

 - Stir in green onions and about half of the peanuts (reserve the rest for sprinkling on top).

-- Divide between bowls and serve with any extra toppings you’d like!
+- Divide between bowls and serve with toppings!